AfrozZaheer/AZTableViewController/README.md

 #### Step 3

-* Confirm you controller to UITableViewDelegate and UITableViewDataSource
+* Confirm your controller to UITableViewDelegate and UITableViewDataSource

 * And override AZtabeView cellForRow function.